oitofelix/qdot-8086/index.md

   string `name` to the function `func`;
 - __`endcmdtable`__: close a command table definition;

-For example, consider the command table:
+For example, consider the command table, where `prog_cmdtable` is the symbol used to refer to it:

 <pre>
 prog_cmdtable: